immunogenomics/amp_phase1_ra/README.md

 # Accelerating Medicines Partnership (AMP) Phase 1 Rheumatoid Arthritis (RA)

 ## Overview
-This repo provides the *data availability*, *code*, *website* for our work on analyzing and integrating single-cell transcriptomics and mass cytometry data to define inflammatory cell states in rheumatoid arthritis joint synovial tissue.
+This repo provides the **Data availability**, **Source code**, **Website** for our work on using single-cell transcriptomics and proteomics data to define inflammatory cell states in autoimmune disease - rheumatoid arthritis.

 The preprint version can be viewed and cited: